andrewldesousa/andrewldesousa.github.io/_posts/2020-01-31-linear-algebra-for-ml.md

 \end{bmatrix}
 $$

-That brings us to the infamous matrix equation.
-The conventional matrix equations look like this:
+That brings us to the infamous matrix equation, which conventionally gets represented by:

 $$
 Ax = b